OISF/suricata/doc/userguide/rules/ftp-keywords.rst

 .. note ::
    FTP commands can return multiple reply strings.
 Specify a single reply for each ``ftp.reply`` keyword.

+This example shows an FTP command (``RETR``) followed by an FTP reply with multiple response strings.
 ::

     RETR temp.txt